Flushcheck Announces Upgraded Technology To Improve Public Restroom Standards During COVID-19

 Flushcheck is appropriate for industries with large numbers of public restrooms: airports, attractions, as well as conference and convention centers.
 Restaurants benefit as well, because they are even more susceptible to negative social media reviews from customers who have a poor restroom experience.

-More detail on the rest area program – found here.
+The Flushcheck upgrade and detail on the rest area program – found here.